PIesPnuema/CiscoCodeSnippets/README.md

 	- [Cisco.json prefix Structure](#ciscojson-prefix-structure)

 ## About CiscoCodeSnippets
-CiscoCodeSnippets is a powerful tool designed to streamline and accelerate Cisco IOS configuration using Visual Studio Code.
+CiscoCodeSnippets is a tool designed to streamline and accelerate Cisco IOS configuration using Visual Studio Code.
 By providing a collection of predefined code snippets, it simplifies the process of writing and managing network configurations.

 How It Works
 Rapid Configuration Development: